-When: Applications are accepted on a rolling basis until 5:00 p.m. on August 31, 2022, and projects which receive an award shall be completely installed by October 10, 2022.
+When: Applications are accepted starting August 11, 2023 on a rolling basis until 5:00 p.m. on August 31, 2023.
+DEADLINE PASSED

 How it Works:

-No prior rain garden installation experience is necessary, but grantees shall commit to about 2 hours of training to help you install the best rain garden possible!
-Training will help you choose the right location on your property, the size of the rain garden, the right plants and supplies needed, and the installation techniques for success.
-Certified Master Rain Gardeners are exempt from the required training.
+We will train you!
+No prior rain garden installation experience is necessary, but grantees shall commit to 2 hours of training to help you design and install the best rain garden possible!
+Training will help you choose the right location on your property, the size of the rain garden, the design, the right plants and supplies needed, and the installation techniques for success.
+Training includes a one-hour online video, and a one-hour in person workshop led by certified Master Rain Gardeners.

 Why it Matters: Rain gardens are a proven, effective way to reduce flooding, soaking up stormwater runoff and diverting it from central stormwater drainage systems that can become overwhelmed during periods of heavy rain.
 Additionally, rain gardens help to filter pollutants out of runoff before they enter storm drains.

 Rain gardens installed with this grant money will provide useful data to the community on the effectiveness of this stormwater mitigation technique, and will inform future strategies throughout the city.

 Impacts: The new rain gardens installed in the last two grant cycles (2020 and 2022) produced significant results to mitigate flooding already!
 The 37 rain gardens installed are diverting over 750,000 gallons of water annually from the central stormwater system and into rain gardens and rainwater harvesting systems for reuse instead.

 $1 invested in rain gardens leads to 3.22 gallons of water diverted per 1” rain event, or 82 gals per year!

 This funding opportunity is being offered as part of the Charleston Rainproof program, an initiative grown from the Dutch Dialogues process, which seeks to engage residents and business owners in a community-wide action plan to help make Charleston less flood prone together.